getting-around

 Driving and Parking

-A rental car is strongly recommended for Jaén province.
-The city itself is walkable, but Úbeda, Baeza, the Sierra de Cazorla, and the olive mills all require a car.
+A rental car is strongly recommended for Jaén province. Úbeda, Baeza, the Sierra de Cazorla, and the olive mills all require one, and the province's best day trips from Jaén are difficult without wheels.

 What if You Can't Walk Too Far?

 Jaén's historic centre has the usual challenges of old Spanish cities.
-Many streets are hilly and cobbled.
-The Jewish quarter has steep, narrow lanes.
-The castle is not accessible without a vehicle.
+Many streets are hilly and cobbled, the Jewish quarter has steep narrow lanes, and the castle is not accessible without a vehicle.

 If mobility is a concern, focus on the area around the cathedral and the main plazas.
 This is the flattest part of the centre, and you can see the Arab baths, the cathedral interior, and enjoy the restaurants without tackling any serious hills.